-However, below is a recent comment posted by one of our readers, Alexandru, where here details his monthly cost of living (last year) but still proving that Romania can be really cheap to live in:
+However, below is a recent comment posted by one of our readers, Alexandru, where here details his monthly cost of living (in 2021, it’s true) but still proving that Romania can be really cheap to live in:

 I live in Brasov with my girlfriend in my own apartment and only one of us is working at the moment.
 I don’t have to pay rent .
 The average costs we have per month are (taking into account food, utilities, bills and miscellaneous) are around 2,500 lei per month.
 This translates to around 508 euros on average per month.

-But since having something to compare your expectations to (or at least to have a starting point when it comes to budgeting your next trip to Romania or your move here) is better than nothing, let’s check out my estimates for 2022, which I consider to be somewhere in the middle.
+Since having something to compare your expectations to (or at least to have a starting point when it comes to budgeting for living in Romania) is better than nothing, let’s check out my estimated cost of living in Romania in 2023.

 Both rental prices, as well as the costs for buying property in Romania are, right now, at all time highs, similar to the prices before the recession in 2008.